To put it simply, standards document the state of the art and contain generally accepted specifications for products, procedures and services.

 Standards raise safety

-Standards define requirements for products and services as well as test methods for demonstrating that these requirements are met.
+Standards define requirements for products, procedures and services as well as test methods for demonstrating that these requirements are met.
 This ensures a high level of (product) safety – both for the final consumer and for the manufacturer or importer, for example in case of damage or issues of product liability.

 Which standards are available?